MaxGiuP/General_Function_Minimiser/README.md

-Completed for the "FEEG6009 - Design Search and Optimisation (DSO) - Principles, Methods, Parameterizations and Case Studies" module taught by Dr. Andrew Keane at the University of Southampton.
+Completed for the "FEEG6009 - Design Search and Optimisation (DSO) - Principles, Methods, Parameterizations and Case Studies" module taught by the GOAT Dr. Andrew Keane at the University of Southampton.